-West Berkshire has seen declining sales of land won sand and gravel over the last ten years.
-In 2017, they accounted for only 6% of all aggregate sales in the district.
-The LAA concludes that West Berkshire has a landbank of 14.0 years for sharp sand and gravel and 0.91 years for soft sand.
+West Berkshire has seen declining sales of land won sand and gravel over the last ten years, with only 5% of the district's aggregate sales being from locally land won sources.
+The 2020 LAA concludes that West Berkshire has a landbank of 13.6 years for sharp sand and gravel and 0 years for soft sand.